Psychology Internship Training Program

 - Participation in weekly case conferences with a multidisciplinary team from all of the relevant units at NAC for the purpose of insuring an appropriate treatment plan

-- Two hours of supervision provided individually and one hour in a group on a weekly basis for both testing and therapy cases
+- Two and a half hours of supervision provided individually and one hour in a group on a bi-weekly basis for both testing and therapy cases

 - Supervision provided individually and in a group on a weekly basis by outside supervisors from the NYIPT for the attachment model intervention.
 Model includes use of video feedback of therapy sessions